lagdo/symfony-facades/README.md

 By default, each call to a facade method will also call the Symfony service container.

 Starting from version 2.2.0, the service instance can be saved in the facade after the first call to the Symfony service container, using the `ServiceInstance` trait.
-The next calls with return the service instance without calling the service container.
+The next calls with return the service instance without calling the Symfony service container.

 ```php
 namespace App\Facades;